ckdextergames/Icarus_mods/README.md

 27. <a name="27">__Tuff Critters__</a> (Direct link: https://bit.ly/CKDtuffcritters)

-This mod does __not__ change spawn rates, only the strength and badassery of animals.
-Only impacts Hard level missions and Open World.
+These two mods do __not__ change spawn rates, only the strength and badassery of all animals.
+See full description for details.

-Complete details for each level can be found in the "details" file in my GitHub repository for this mod.

-Summary:
-- Level 1: Noticeably, but not signifigantly more challenging
-- Level 2: Moderately more challenging
-- Level 3: Significantly more challenging
-- Level 4: Extremely challenging

 *__CAUTION__*: This mod may conflict with other mods!
-Recommended to use alone, or with mods known not to change these json files: "D_AISpawnZones", and "D_ProspectStats", and "D_EpicCreatures".
-Or, use Mod Manager to choose your desired changes.
+Recommended to use alone, or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 -- [*__Return to mod list__*](#modlist)